ideal-lab5/Grants-Program/applications/cryptex.md

 #### Encryption

-Encryption is accomplished by using asymmetric encryption (e.g. ECDH), using the public key as derived above.
+Encryption is accomplished by using some type of public key encryption (e.g. ed25519), using the public key as derived above.
 Subsequently, the resulting ciphertext is added to some storage system and a multiaddress is published onchain.

 #### Secret Sharing